 I used to front load my TSP contributions as fast as possible at the beginning of the year.
 Under the BRS, this is no longer optimal so I changed my contribution strategy.

-Don't worry about going over the annual $19.5k limit.
+Don't worry about going over the annual $22,500 limit.
 As long as you don't have another employer retirement account (401k, 403b, solo 401K), the DFAS computers will limit your final contribution to ensure that you max out the account without going a penny over.
-This can result in a nice bonus pay bump around Christmas and the end of year holidays.
+There was a glitch in 2021 and 2022 that allowed over contribution or “TSP spillover” but this has been fixed.

 How Much Should I Contribute to the TSP to Get the Full Match?